brentvatne/caldo/README.markdown

 the Mendicant University core skills course.
 The following features may be implemented later:

-- Choose the calendar you want to use (currently defaults to your
+- Choose the calendar you want to use (it uses only the primary calendar currently).
-- Get more information about the Todo - descrpition, location, link to Google Calendar event.
-Hidden unless you trigger it somehow. primary calendar)
+- Get more information about the Todo - description, location, link to Google Calendar event.
+Hidden until toggled (hover?).
-- Customize timezone
+- API access to your todos and a command line client that uses it
+- Record metadata about events - put a single tag in the title of your event to indicate that you want to record some data about it upon completion.
+For example "Run - {minutes}" will ask you for the number of minutes it took you to complete the task.
+Assuming you input 30 minutes, Caldo will rename the event to "Run - 30 minutes". *this functionality has been temporarily removed*
+- Also have metadata in the description - maybe number of pomodoros for example.
 - Ability to uncheck events that store data and have it ask for the variable value upon marking complete again.
-- Customize event colors so everything isn't necessarily green.
-- Metadata in the description of an event
-- API access to your todos and a command line client that uses it

 ## Known bugs